How did SciAps become the world’s handheld technology leader, in just five years?

 Our NASCAR racing team and our approach to innovation are the same — go fast and take chances!

 Today at SciAps, we bring that spirit of innovation to the next generation of instrumentation.
-We’ve been listening to scrap processors for over 25 years, and that won’t ever change.
-Here’s what the community tells us: Portable XRFs are everywhere.
-And to be honest, they all perform similarly well on stainless steels, high temp alloys and red metals.
+We’ve been working closely with scrap processors for over 25 years, so we know that portable XRFs are everywhere and they haven’t changed much in that time.
+They all perform similarly well on stainless steels, high temp alloys and red metals.

 Then there are the niche applications, such as measuring carbon in steels and stainless, or lithium in aluminum alloys.

 The world has been waiting 50 years to measure carbon with a handheld, and now that’s what we’ve done.
 These applications required an entirely new technology.
 LIBS is laser-based, not X-ray.
 We worked on a handheld LIBS for four years.
 There were times when we did not think we could get there.
 But we didn’t give up.
 And now the SciAps LIBS is the world’s first and only handheld to distinguish L grade from H grade stainless and differentiate steels by carbon content.
 We’ve delivered over 600 units in the past two and a half years.
 And yes, it measures lithium, beryllium and boron as well.

 In our first five years, our handful of founding employees expanded to 125 people working in research, development and sales at our headquarters in Woburn, Mass.; in manufacturing at our fully ISO certified facility; and in sales and distribution around the globe.

 And we’re having fun — join us to cheer on our co-worker CJ McLaughlin at his next NASCAR race or meet us on the golf course for the next ISRI chapter outing.
 And we’re giving back by donating a percentage of sales to Wounded Warrior Project, which supports veterans and their families readjusting to life at home.